FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 > .notificationSubscribe()

 Returns a ReadableStream that notifies about new notifications.
-Notifications are triggered upon another member's interaction with a shared file or bucket, for example if he attempts to add a new file.
+Notifications are triggered upon another member's interaction with a shared file or bucket, for example if he attempts to add a new file to a shared bucket.

 ```js
   const notificationStream = client.notificationSubscribe();